dorfire/go-analyzers/README.md

 # go-analyzers
-Go analyzers to enforce code consistency and discourage bad practices.
+Static analyzers for Go to enforce code consistency and discourage bad practices.